 Those are impressive numbers, and even more so impressive is the fact that, to a large majority of people, voice-activated speakers are now considered a part of their daily life and is just as important as a smartphone:

 Back to the previously mentioned disadvantage of mCommerce, can we expect voice search to replace the human touch that mCommerce (and eCommerce in general) is lacking?
 The answer is very likely, as users of voice search are already reporting a high sense of comfortability found in intelligence assistants.
-For now, let’s keep our fingers crossed that the future will turn out to be the better. 🤞
+For now, let’s keep our fingers crossed that the future will turn out to be better?

 As a company that provides complete mobile solutions for Magento store owners, we’d love to see how the current mCommerce trend takes shape and transform for the better.
 Our guess—and this is made with our professional opinion in mind—is that the future isn’t purely mCommerce, as the shopping experience in today’s world doesn’t always begin and end with the mobile device.